 Parking is free at Surprise Stadium and you'll find tailgaters set up in the parking lot before the game starts.
 There are snack bars within the complex to purchase something to eat or drink, but Surprise Stadium also allows fans to bring in their own food.
 Guests are permitted to bring snacks inside of a clear plastic freezer bag as well as a water bottle, but no other outside beverage types are allowed.

 Tempe Diablo Stadium

-- Parking at Tempe Diablo Stadium is not free, and there isn't much of it.
-Gates open two hours before game time, and if it is a popular opponent like the Cubs or the Diamondbacks, you'll be parking on city streets around the stadium complex and walking several blocks to the stadium if you aren't at least an hour early.
+Right next to the Phoenix airport and just 15 minutes south of Downtown Phoenix is the Tempe Diablo Stadium, Spring Training home to the Los Angeles Angels.
+Parking at Tempe Diablo Stadium is not free and there isn't much of it.
+Gates open two hours before game time and if it is a popular opponent like the Cubs or the Diamondbacks, you'll be parking on city streets around the stadium complex and potentially walking several blocks to the entrance gates.

 The Tempe Diablo Stadium is not well-protected from the sun and even in March, the Arizona sun can be intense so don't forget a hat, sunglasses, and sunscreen to protect your face.
 The metallic bleacher seats easily get warm when the sun is shining directly on them, so bringing a cushion or blanket to sit on is a good idea for a more comfortable experience.